esromlabs/appStation/README.md

 Cytoscape.js into the appStation environment.
 Modularity is also a focus of the design, so that alternate graph rendering options could be supported in the future.

-Cytoscape.js is used to facilitate graph visualization, by providing a view into FSMs.
-The goal is to present them in a high cognitive-bandwidth format.
+Cytoscape.js is used to facilitate graph visualization.
+The goal is to present State Machines in a high cognitive-bandwidth format that combines graphics and text into diagrams that convey the structure and meaning of the FSM graph.